-In Canada:
+In Canada (British Columbia):

-- Vessels are required to maintain a minimum approach distance of 400 metres from all killer whales in SRKW Critical Habitat; 200 metres from all killer whales in B.C. waters year-round. - Avoid boating or fishing in Interim Sanctuary Zones.
-To learn more about SRKW critical habitat, visit http://bewhalewise.org.
+- Vessels are required to maintain a minimum approach distance of 400 metres from all killer whales in all southern BC coastal waters between Campbell River and just north of Ucluelet; 200 metres from all killer whales in B.C. waters year-round. - · Avoid boating or fishing in Interim Sanctuary Zones.